UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 2. Withdrawal determinations should proceed as quickly as possible to allow a student experiencing difficulties to receive the support they need

 3. The date of withdrawal for tuition refund purposes is the last date of class attendance.
-Charges for other services provided by the university are incurred as they are used or as otherwise required by contract or policy.
-(RLH – billed to last date of occupancy)
+Charges for other services provided by the university including but not limited to housing, dining and parking, are incurred as they are used or as otherwise required by contract or policy.

 V. Reinstatement and Readmission Following a Medical, Late, and/or Involuntary Withdrawal